AdiCahyaSaputra/chat-app-mobile/README.md

 # Chat Mobile App

-Currently i'm learning React Native by making some Project because I'm already know the basic of ReactJS.
+Currently i'm learning React Native by making this project because I'm already know the basic of ReactJS.

 at the moment, this project is still WIP (Work In Progress)